SriD647/Agenda-Planner-WEB-API/README.md

 - Status code of 200 and intended response of user + token objects, indicating a successful request
 - An _id key which stores the unique id of this user object
-- The name, email, and password passed into the request body.
+- The name, email, and password from the request body.
 Note the password is now hashed.
-- The agendaItems key in the user object which stores the id's of all agenda items the user creates
+- The agendaItems key is set to an empty array by default
 - isLoggedIn key in user object is set to true, meaning the user is now logged in
 - A token key, which stores the JWT.
-Please copy this token as it will be used for any future API request that requires authenthorization (e.g. creating an agenda item). <br>
+Please copy this token as it will be used for any future API request that requires authorization (e.g. creating an agenda item). <br>

-A user object with this information will now exist in the database.
+A user object how we see it in the response body will now exist in the database.

 ### **Creating an agenda item**

 Start off by choosing the HTTP method as POST.
-In the URL bar, paste the appropriate URL for creating a new agenda item: `localhost:3000/agendaItems/new`.Copy the following code below into the request body.
+In the URL bar, paste the appropriate URL for creating a new agenda item: `localhost:3000/agendaItems/new`.
+Copy the following code below into the request body.
 Note that the request body follows the requirements of the agenda item schema.:<br>

 ```
 {